automlresearch/autodetector/README.md

 ## Citation

-If you use the SCTD dataset, the code, or the benchmark in your research, please cite this our paper,
+If you use the SCTD dataset, the code, or the benchmark in your research, please cite our paper,

 ```
 @article{mmdetection,